High-security passwords and encryption

 ATTENTION CURRENT USERS

-PassLok Universal is about to be released in this store.
+PassLok Universal has been released in this store.
 It is very much like FusionKey, except that it also includes PageCage, for isolating pages, and has a tighter integration with email services and login pages.
 Check it out.

 TAKE PRIVACY INTO YOUR OWN HANDS